-To provide an effective neighbourhood policing model, wth a focus on areas of great need
+To provide an effective neighbourhood policing model, with a focus on areas of greatest need

-Neighbourhood Policing or Local Policing as it is currently referred to in West Mercia was introduced to the police service across England and Wales between 2005 and 2008.
+Neighbourhood Policing or Local Policing as it is referred to in West Mercia was introduced to the police service across England and Wales between 2005 and 2008.
 Neighbourhood policing emphasises a local approach to policing that is accessible to the public and responsive to the needs and priorities of neighbourhoods.

-In West Mercia, local policing teams, known as 'safer neighbourhood teams', made up of local policing officers, community support officers (CSOs) and special constables work with the community to tackle local crime and disorder problems, improve the environment, and provide reassurance to all residents.
+In West Mercia, local policing teams, known as 'safer neighbourhood teams', made up of local policing officers, community support officers (CSOs) and special constables work with the community to reduce harm, tackle local crime and disorder problems, improve the environment, and provide reassurance to all residents.
 In addition, working alongside these teams are response teams who are located across the force area, providing a reactive 24/7, 365 day of the year police service.

-There is no doubt that a twenty percent reduction in police funding will involve making some difficult choices in terms of how police services are provided in future and local policing will not be immune.
 In September 2013 a people movement plan was implemented to support a migration to 11 new police response hubs, and 42 safer neighbourhood team bases covering all parts of West Mercia.
 There are 82 safer neighbourhood teams with extra resources being provided to those teams based in the 20 areas of greatest need.
 These 20 priority local policing areas were identified by assessing crime and incident levels, deprivation, partnership feedback and professional judgement.
+This policing model will be further reviewed as part of the StraDA programme.

-To support improvement of services mobile data technology is being provided to police officers that enable them to spend more time with communities and less time in offices.
+To support improvement of services, mobile data technology has been introduced to police officers that enable them to spend more time with communities and less time in offices.
+Additional investment is taking place in technology to further strengthen and enhance its effectiveness.